grandseiken/factorio-ultracube/README.md

 * More in-game help via the Informatron mod.
 * Reintroduction of barreling recipes.
 * Code reorganisation and interfaces to make it easy for other mods to add compatibility.
-* Compatibility with more optional mods (e.g. jetpack, signal transmission).
+* Compatibility with more optional mods (e.g. jetpack).

 # Compatibility